-Landslides encompass a range of geological phenomena characterized by the rapid downhill movement of rock, soil, and other debris.
+Landslides encompass a range of geological events characterized by the rapid downhill movement of rock, soil, and other debris.
 These events vary widely in scale and impact, ranging from small, localized occurrences to significant and destructive incidents that affect landscapes and communities.

 One of the most common causes of landslides is heavy and/or prolonged rainfall, which saturates the soil and increases its weight.
 As soil becomes saturated with water, it can become unstable and increasingly susceptible to sliding.
 Human activities can also play a significant role in exacerbating landslide conditions.
 As the steep Oakland hills have seen development over the years, the increase of impervious surfaces can increase and concentrate stormwater flows and increase stormwater velocities.
 Formerly open areas now contribute higher stormwater runoff rates that can destabilize hillsides, creek banks, and other areas.